 However, experts say we still have a long way to go before things return to normal.
 And the situation can easily change again – meaning what’s defined as ‘essential’ one day can be scratched from that list the next.

 It’s unsurprising that, as we navigate the worldwide COVID-19 pandemic, many people are wondering what are classed as essential services in the auto industry.
 Here’s an overview as of late May.

 When the government called on the shutdown of non-essential activity it listed a few of the most obvious things (supermarkets, banks, pharmacies and service stations for example) but never gave an exhaustive list.

-Prime Minister Scott Morrison said shopping should be limited to what you need, such as food and other essential supplies.
-Naturally, for those services to continue to meet public demand, freight, logistics and home delivery services need to remain in operation.
+At the time, Prime Minister Scott Morrison said shopping should be limited to what you need, such as food and other essential supplies.
+Naturally, for those services to continue to meet public demand, freight, logistics and home delivery services needed to remain in operation.

-Plus, services that support safe access to private transport need to continue for front-line workers.
+Plus, services that support safe access to private transport needed to continue for front-line workers.

 To a certain extent, we’ve been self-governing when it comes to making decisions on what’s essential in our lives.
 And the evidence shows we’re doing a good job at it.